npeter/ioBroker.apsystems-ecu/README.md

 ### Communication units:
 - ECU-R - tested (FW ECU_R_1.2.19)
 - ECU-C - may work but not tested
-- ECU-B - not supported
+- ECU-B - test ongoing

 ### Inverters:
 - QS1 - single device tested
 - YC600 - multiple inverters tested
 - YC1000 - not tested
-- DS3 - not supported
+- DS3 - test ongoing
 - Remark: The implementation is prepared for YC600, YC1000 and multiple inverters in any combination  but not fully tested.

 ## Interface and protocol